numalariamodeling/FE-2023-examples/README.md

     config.parameters.Simulation_Duration = sim_years*365
     config.parameters.Run_Number = 5
 ```

 4. Now that you've added these changes, try running your new script with `python3 example_run_input.py -l`.
 Once it has succeeded go check on what has run.
 Do you see the changes to your demographics.json and the climate folder in the experiment's `Assets` directory?
 How about to config.json or stdout.txt?
 You should also see [`InsetChart.json`](https://docs.idmod.org/projects/emod-malaria/en/latest/software-report-inset-chart.html) in the simulation's output folder - this is EMOD's default report that will give you an idea of what's going on in your simulation.
-We'll explore this more later in the Analysis section of week 2.
+We'll explore this more later in the Analysis section of Week 2.

 </p>
 </details>

-<details><summary><span>*Adding outputs*</span></summary>
+<details><summary><span><em>Adding outputs</em></span></summary>
 <p>

 This exercise demonstrates how to add some of the malaria built-in reporters to our sims.
 These reports can help us understand what is going on in our simulations from basic targets like incidence and prevalence to more detailed pictures of events or within-host data such as parasitemia.
 You can read more about the possible types of analyzers in the [EMOD output file documentation](https://docs.idmod.org/projects/emod-malaria/en/latest/software-outputs.html).
 In this exercise we'll add the Report Event Recorder and Malaria Summary Report to the simulations.